 This course is designed to familiarize students with the contemporary issues of security.
-In the context of changing and broadening security agenda several theories, concepts and topics will be explored.
-Some of the vital security issues such as terrorism, transnational criminal organizations, nuclear proliferation and environmental issues will be discussed.
+In the context of changing and broadening security agenda several theories, concepts, topics and new forms of security as well as "non-military" security issues will be explored.
+Some of the vital security issues such as terrorism, transnational criminal organizations, human security, cyber security and environmental issues will be discussed during the course.